 This podcast takes us from the first 99% of the history of the region (i.e. the non-recorded, pre-history part) to the now late-15th century (as of September 2021)… Discover how the Romans impacted the area, what happened during the Dark Ages and Charlemagne’s time, the conflicts, civil wars and betrayal and backstabbings of the Burgundians and also find out about the weavers, brewers and guilds of the cities of Flanders, the wildlands of the Frisians and much more.
 The section on „Bet You Didn’t Know That Was Dutch“ will make you laugh, as they dig up surprising links to everyday words or objects that have a Dutch origin or connection.

-If you are a fan of (early-seasons) Game of Thrones, medieval history or just want to find out more about our near neighbours, check out this podcast.
+Who should listen to this podcast: this podcast is for those who love history and enjoy a bit of humour added to its telling.
+Check out this podcast if you are a fan of (early-seasons) Game of Thrones, medieval history, or just want to find out more about our near neighbours.

 Other history podcasts: Irish History Podcast by Fin Dwyer – a fantastic podcast that has a huge catalogue of episodes concerning different parts of Irish history.